Nicholas Higham

-Nicholas John Higham FRS (25 December 1961 – 20 January 2024) was a British numerical analyst.
+Nicholas John Higham (25 December 1961 – 20 January 2024) was a British numerical analyst.
 He was Royal Society Research Professor and Richardson Professor of Applied Mathematics in the Department of Mathematics at the University of Manchester.

 Early life and career

 Nicholas John Higham was born in Salford on 25 December 1961.
 He was educated at Eccles Grammar School, Eccles College, and the University of Manchester, from which he gained his B.Sc. in mathematics (1982), M.Sc. in Numerical Analysis and Computing (1983), and PhD in Numerical Analysis (1985).
 His PhD thesis was supervised by George Hall.
 He was appointed lecturer in mathematics at the University of Manchester in 1985, where he has been Richardson Professor of Applied Mathematics since 1998.

 In 1988–1989 he was Visiting Assistant Professor of Computer Science at Cornell University, Ithaca, New York.

 Research

 Higham is best known for his work on the accuracy and stability of numerical algorithms.
 He has more than 140 refereed publications on topics such as rounding error analysis, linear systems, least squares problems, matrix functions and nonlinear matrix equations, matrix nearness problems, condition number estimation, and generalized eigenvalue problems.
 He has contributed software to LAPACK and the NAG library, and has contributed code included in the MATLAB distribution.

 Higham's books include Functions of Matrices: Theory and Computation (2008),Accuracy and Stability of Numerical Algorithms, Handbook of Writing for the Mathematical Sciences, and MATLAB Guide, co-authored with his brother Desmond Higham.
 He was Editor of the Princeton Companion to Applied Mathematics and a contributor to the Penguin Dictionary of Mathematics.
 His books have been translated into Chinese, Japanese and Korean.